 The Holy Grail for many software and hardware companies–especially the early stage type– is the big deal.
 Everyone is looking for the big deal, the one that will fund the company’s early activities, provide market credibility and momentum in the marketplace.
 Of course, if all goes well there can be nothing better.
-Many times the big deal takes the form of an OEM partnership with a much larger company.
+Many times the big deal is done with large technology OEM partners.
 But often when these deals do happen they end up fitting in the category of “be careful what you wish for”.

 NEGOTIATE FROM STRENGTH

 I don’t like to do deals with people that are confident they have the upper hand.
 If they think they can push you around–they almost certainly will.
 Usually one partner needs the other to a greater extent, but you want to try to avoid dealing with partners where you have little or no leverage at all.
 It generally doesn’t’ turn out well.
-It’s very important to make sure that you negotiate a deal that you can live, with no matter how attractive the potential partner appears.
-Above all, you need to discuss internally and create a “line in the sand” that you won’t cross–and be prepared to walk away if the negotiations cross that line.
+It’s very important to make sure that you negotiate a deal that you can live with, no matter how attractive those potential technology OEM partners appears.
+Above all, you need to discuss this possibility internally and create a “line in the sand” that you won’t cross–and be prepared to walk away if the negotiations cross that line.

 This can be a painful and difficult thing to do when you are seeing big “dollar signs” in your eyes–and fear if you stay strong you might blow the deal.
 But remember, you have something that the other side wants as well–or they wouldn’t be talking to you.
-If you don’t know what your minimum successful deal looks like and you aren’t prepared to walk, you run a great risk of signing a deal that you will regret.
-Not to mention the opportunity cost of tying up your scarce time and resources, which might have been used working with a more compatible partner.
+If you don’t know what your minimum successful deal looks like and you aren’t prepared to walk, you run a great risk of signing an OEM deal that you will regret.
+Not to mention the opportunity cost of tying up your scarce time and resources, which might have been used working with more compatible technology OEM partners.

 KNOW WHEN TO SAY “NO”

-If you’ve tried everything that you know–as politely as possible–to keep the relationship equitable and reasonable–but it just isn’t–don’t be afraid to say NO. I meet many smaller company executives in my consulting practice who just don’t feel they can do this with a larger partner.
+If you’ve tried everything that you know–as politely as possible–to keep the relationship equitable and reasonable–but it just isn’t–don’t be afraid to say NO. In my consulting practice I meet many smaller company executives who just don’t feel they can do this with larger technology OEM partners.
 They’ll talk tough in internal meetings, but when back in discussions with the partner, the tough talk turns to submission.
-They just feel like the partner is too important to their business to risk ever offending them in any way.
+They just feel like the OEM partner is too important to their business to risk ever offending them in any way.
 Sometimes they are just too intimidated dealing with executives from an industry giant.
 Unfortunately, that attitude is a prescription for indentured servitude for your company.
-I’m not suggesting being unpleasant; in fact when standing up to a larger partner it’s critical to be calm, polite and non-defensive.
+I’m not suggesting being unpleasant; in fact when standing up to a larger technology OEM partner it’s critical to be calm, polite and non-defensive.
 But by all means be firm in delivering the message of what your business can, cannot and won’t do.
-If you don’t, what could be a profitable relationship can turn very sour and in no ones best interest.
+If you don’t, what could be a profitable relationship can turn very sour and spiral downhill, which is in no ones best interest.

 HAVE REALISTIC EXPECTATIONS

-The last key point I’d like to convey is that it’s very important to have reasonable expectations in partnering with large OEMs.
-Many companies go into these deals believing they will be “company-makers”.
+The last key point I’d like to convey is that it’s very important to have reasonable expectations in partnering with large technology OEMs.
+Many small software, hardware and SaaS companies go into these deals believing they will be “company-makers”.
 In my experience, this rarely happens.
-Be realistic about what the OEM can do for you and build your business model around the most conservative projections of their performance that’s possible.
+Be realistic about what the OEM partner can do for you, and build your business model around the most conservative projections of their performance that’s possible.

-Companies usually turn to OEM products from partners to fill niches that they don’t fully understand, or don’t feel would pay back if they invested in developing the product themselves.
-It is very rare for products licensed or resold from partners to get anywhere near the push that internally-developed products do.
+Large companies usually decide to OEM products from smaller, more nimble partners to fill niches that they don’t fully understand, or don’t feel would pay back if they invested in developing the product themselves.
+It is very rare for products that are licensed or resold from such partners to get anywhere near the push that the products developed internally in a large company would.
 It’s very important to be realistic about this so you won’t be disappointed.
-Results may be largely out of your control so project conservatively; if revenue exceeds your conservative expectations you’ll be overjoyed.
+Results may be largely out of your control, so project conservatively.
+If revenue exceeds your conservative expectations you’ll be overjoyed.

 If you liked this post please share it with you colleagues using the “share” buttons below: